Dunera

 The “Hilfsverein der deutschen Juden” enabled around 2,500 out of 10,000 applicants to leave the country.
 This enabled men to escape to England who were considered to be particularly at risk due to imprisonment in a concentration camp and the forced departure associated with their release.
 The use and operation of Kitchener Camp[22] For the background and history of the Kitchener Camp, see Clare Ungerson "Four Thousand Lives.
 The Rescue of German Jewish Men to Britain, 1939".
 The History Press, Cheltenham 20014/2019. near Richborough in the county of Kent is financed exclusively from donations collected by Jewish organizations after the pogrom night.
 It is intended as a transit camp – because many refugees want to travel on to relatives or friends in other countries, but need time and accommodation to obtain visas etc.

-Ernst Wasser, Heinz Dehn und 600 other internees are distributed to several camps on the Isle of Man[24] Heinz Dehn in the compensation proceedings before the Landgericht Berlin, file no. 191.0 (Entsch.)
+Ernst Wasser, Heinz Dehn und 600 other internees are distributed to several camps on the Isle of Man[25] Heinz Dehn in the compensation proceedings before the Landgericht Berlin, file no. 191.0 (Entsch.)
 421/74..
-There the refugees are held behind barbed wire and in houses “furnished” only with straw sacks.
+Many refugees are held captive behind barbed wire and in houses “furnished” only with straw sacks.
 Tens of thousands of refugees who escaped the Nazis as Jews or political opponents are now insulted in England – including by the new Prime Minister Winston Churchill – as a potential “5th column of Hitler”.
 Britain wants to get rid of them and deports more than 11,000 men overseas.
-Canada and Australia[25] Cf. Paul R. Bartrop, Gabrielle Eisen „The Dunera Affair“, Melbourne 1990.
-Chapter 1 documents numerous documents on the negotiations with Australia. are paid to house internees and prisoners of war.
+Canada and Australia are paid to house[26] Cf. Paul R. Bartrop, Gabrielle Eisen „The Dunera Affair“, Melbourne 1990.
+Chapter 1 documents numerous documents on the negotiations with Australia. internees and prisoners of war.

 On the Dunera to Australia